Housing and Humanity: A Guide for Tenants and Fair Housing Providers in the Era of COVID-19

 Check The Status of Your Economic Impact Payment:

-- To check the status of your Economic Impact Payment, please visit the IRS Get my Payment page.
+- To check the status of your Economic Impact Payment, please visit your Online IRS Account.

 - Find Economic Impact Payment updates for Social Security, SSDI, Railroad Retirement, and Veterans’ Affairs beneficiaries here.